Everyone loves receiving a wedding invite, and not just because it’s something stylish to display on the mantlepiece.

 If you still love the romance of printed invites but don’t want to harm the environment in the process, never fear.
 Post-consumer paper offers a reliable, eco-friendly alternative to bleached recycled paper.

 Post-consumer paper is made from 100% post-consumer waste, produced entirely from paper out of your own recycling bin.
-This differs from regular recycled paper, as there is a well-established system already in place to recover the (already anticipated and planned for) wasted paper.
+This differs from regular recycled paper, as there is a well-established system already in place to recover the (already anticipated and planned for) waste.

-By making use of paper that already exists, we also reduce the need for trees to be cut down for recycled paper.
+By making use of paper that already exists, we also reduce the need for trees to be cut down – something that should please people who think green.

 Materials like recovered newspaper or downstream paper also make especially good eco-friendly invites, as they require no extra processing to break it down and reconstitute.

 Think unbleached, recycled invites couldn’t possibly be chic?
 Think again!
-Just look at some of these beautiful examples:
+Just look at some of these awesome green examples:

 Other ways to minimize the eco-impact of your wedding invitations